jumpnow/jumpnowtek-site/_posts/2018-01-05-Adding-Mender-to-a-Wandboard-System.md

 You need to tell clients where the mender server is.

-If you follow the [Producton installation][mender-server-production-install] steps and run your own mender server, you will set the **MENDER\_SERVER\_URL** variable to that server like the example I used here
+If you follow the [Production installation][mender-server-production-install] steps and run your own mender server, you will set the **MENDER\_SERVER\_URL** variable to that server like the example I used here

     MENDER_SERVER_URL = "https://octo.jumpnow"